informedcitizenry/z80DotNet/README.md

 `error: option requires a value` -  An option was passed in the command-line that expected an argument that was not supplied.

 `<Feature> is depricated` - The instruction or feature is depricated (this is a warning by default).

-`File previously included.
-Possible circular reference?` - An input file was given in the command-line or a directive was issued to include a source file that was previously include.

 `Filename not specified` - A directive expected a filename that was not provided.